 UI design is focused on the appearance and style of what is being created.
 Since it is client-facing, UI is part of front end development.
 However, this part of the design process is not simply focused on logos and color schemes.
 UI also includes the look of functions and features such as buttons, icons, menus and more.
 It is easy to see how UI and UX work together to craft software.

 In literature, it is common for authors to “show” their story instead of merely “telling” their readers what to think and how the story is progressing.
-In a similar way, UI brings a creative element to the practical UX design.
+In a similar way, UI brings a creative element to practical UX design principles.
 UI design should lend itself to the UX, not distract from it.
 The design should be relevant to the use and purpose of the software, the feel or theme of the brand, and should complement and guide the user experience.

 Now that we’ve covered the basics, let’s review some of the top app design principles.

 Design is largely subjective, but there are certain UI design practices that are preferred for their ability to deliver an engaging and positive UX.
 Designs must be harmonious.
 This principle lends itself to both UI and UX.
 The consistency and harmony of elements can include anything from a unifying color scheme to similar shapes and features.
 When developing mobile apps or custom software, it is important to have a congruent design.
 This not only includes what is visible on the screen at any time but also what is present throughout the entire software.
 When elements are in harmony with each other, the user experience will be more seamless.